This page is also available in the other languages: Deutsch English

 3. Scroll down and tap “Home+”

-5. Tap on the widget to select a scene or accessory.
+5. (Optional) Tap on the widget to select specific battery-powered accessories to the widget.

 © Matthias Hochgatterer – MastodonGithubRésumé